-Last year it was agreed by the schools senior leadership team and the Governing body that purchasing a puppy for the school would bring many benefits to our children.
+The schools senior leadership team and the Governing body believe that having a school dog would bring many benefits to our children.
 We initially decided that we wanted the following:

 · For the school to have a pet that was able to live as naturally as conditions would allow.